What Happens to our Recycling

 Ever wondered where your waste and recycling goes once your bins have been emptied?
-We recycle 50% of the waste collected from your home, here's how.
+We recycle 50% of the waste collected from your home.

 Blue Bin and Red Box

-The recycling collected from your blue bin and red box is taken to a Material Recycling Facility (MRF) in Corby.
+The recycling collected from your blue bin is taken to a Material Recycling Facility (MRF).

-The garden waste from your grey bin is taken to a local windrow compost site where it is made into compost.
+The garden waste from your grey or green bin is taken to a local compost site where it is made into compost.

-The organic waste is shredded, mixed and placed into windrows which are turned on a regular basis to improve oxygen content, distribute heat to regulate temperature and to distribute moisture.
-The windrows are turned multiple times during the composting process, which takes on average sixteen weeks.
+The organic waste is shredded, mixed and placed into rows (windrows) which are turned on a regular basis to improve oxygen content, distribute heat and moisture.
+The windrows are turned multiple times during the composting process, which takes on average 16 weeks.

-The compost is then screened to remove contaminants such as plastics and metals and to also grade the compost which can be applied in a range of end uses, within gardens, on brownfield sites, landscaping and full scale agriculture.
+The compost is then screened to remove contaminants such as plastics and metals.
+It can be applied to a range of uses in gardens, brownfield sites, landscaping and full scale agriculture.

-The residual waste from your black bin is taken to a local site in Rushton where it is stored before being transported to a Mechanical Biological Treatment Site (MBT) at Waterbeach in Cambridgeshire.
+Your black bin waste is taken to a local site in Rushton where it is stored before being transported to a Mechanical Biological Treatment site (MBT) at Waterbeach in Cambridgeshire.

 The residue which is left after recyclables have been removed is moved to a composting hall.
 The hall is 75m wide by 200m long and the compost is 3m deep.
 The residue is processed using air channels and irrigated rain water collected from the roof.
-It takes seven weeks to move from one side of the hall to the other and the end product is a compost like material which is currently put into a landfill on site.
+It takes 7 weeks to move from one side of the hall to the other, and the end product is a compost-like material which is currently put into a landfill on site.
 There are plans to use this product as a fuel in the future.

-This process reduces the amount of waste being landfilled in your black bin by 40-45%.
+This process reduces the amount of waste being landfilled in your black bin by 40 to 45%.